MJingv/gogogo/dic2.md

 hand
 ---

-- soon you'll be able to pay for gro s at every wholefood in us with just swap other hand
+- soon you'll be able to pay for *groceries*  at every whole foods in us with just a *swipe* *of your* hand
-- amazon said that pay by pamp technology will be at all those stores nation w by the end of this year
+- amazon says that pay by *palm* technology will be at all those stores nation *wide* by the end of this year
 - customer just have to hover their hand over the device to pay
-- this method is already be used to 200 whole food occation across 20 states and you can also find another places stores like pb
+- this method is already being used *at* 200 whole food *locations* across 20 states and you can also find it *in other* places stores like pb
-- hardware editor ab heat joins the branch
+- hardware editor *at techcrunch* hj joins us *now*
-- let's jsut start of ,tell us ,how this technology works
+- let's jsut start *off* ,tell us ,how this technology works
-- sure,in terms of the actually romance process, the first time you go to one of this amazon,one location ,you wave the hand over at that
+- sure,in terms of the actually *enrollment* process, the first time you go to one of this amazon,one location ,you wave the hand over it
-- well,roll,you in the program and you associate that with a credit card that you have on fire
+- that well,*enroll*,you in the program and you that *associate* with a credit card that you have on *file*
-- in terms of the actual underline technology behinded ,it's not actually getting your read of the porm itself which you know,i think,it's most people expect
+- in terms of the actual *underlying* technology behind ,it's not actually getting a read of the *palm* itself which you know,i think is what most people expect
+- it's actually taking a look at the vein pattern underneath your hands,is a way to do this kind of *biometric* identification without actually giving any identifying information away
-- that's fasnating, i mean ,i think anybody who cares about the story immediately goes to quest about the safety ,* privacy* ,the data that has been collected
+- that's *fascinating*, i mean ,i think anybody who *hears* about the story immediately goes to question about the safety *privacy* ,the data that has been collected
-- amazon has been criticized in the past for some data that they're collecting where they 're not notify customer about that
+- amazon has been criticized in the past for some data that they're collecting *whether* they 've not notified *consumers* about that
-- what if gaz is amazon taking
+- what *safeguards* is amazon taking
-- sure,the primary one is all of this is going through amazon clouds survey, it's incrpt information
+- sure,the primary one is all of this is going through amazon's clouds survey, it's *encrypted* information
-- amazon is gernuously done a good job of protecting *privacy* through the clouds itself
+- amazon has *generally* done a good job of protecting *privacy* through the clouds itself
-- that's store locally on the device itself ,you know,,one of the big concerned is around specificlly, unlike the bio data that you've given on for your phone ,for example
+- you know,,one of the *sort of* bigger concerns around *specifically* is that, unlike the *biometric* data that you've giving on for your phone ,for example,that's store locally on the device itself ,
-- this is going up into the clouds ,but theorically,some could potentially grab that data ,but it's intensily difficult ,
+- this is going up into the clouds ,*so like* *theoretically*,some could potentially grab that data ,but it's *intensely* difficult
-- all right,very interesting stuff,fp thank you
+- all right,very interesting stuff,bp thank you